Solicitor (Commercial Property Management)

 Are you tired of “overly ambitious” billing targets, too much marketing, and a poor work life balance?

-The ideal candidate for this role will have no less than 5 years current experience of quality commercial real estate law, along with existing local authority legal experience (preferable but not essential)’.
+The ideal candidate for this role will have experience of quality commercial real estate law, along with existing local authority legal experience (preferable but not essential)’.

 The Teams also carry out real estate transactions in the Education Sector and in relation to the Council’s other wide range of activities as required.